conjure-cp/conjure/docs/tutorials/BIBD.rst

 Providing information in the find statements rather than as constraints often leads to better perform.
-Essence provides :ref:`attributes<Domains>` which can be attached to find statements .
+Essence provides domain attributes which can be attached to find statements .
 One of them is size k, which tells Essence that a set is of size k.
 In our model the number of farms and the number of crops per farm are in effect the size of the crop_assignment set and the size of the sets within the crop_assignment set.
 Therefore we can move these definitions out of the list of constraints and into the find statement.

 .. code-block:: essence